fidley/ABAPFavorites/README.md

 ABAP Favorites Eclipse Plugin

 This repository contains code for Favorites plugin, Feature plugin and Update Site Plugin
+# Version 1.0.29

+  ABAP Favorites and additional ADT Commands are now separate plugins.
+Some bugs were solved and preferences page was added.

 # Version 1.0.28